fossasia/eventyay-tickets/video/docs/api/chat.md

     => ["chat.fetch", 1234, {"channel": "room_0", "count": 30, "before_id": 54321}]
     <- ["success", 1234, {"results": […]}]

-Messages can only be sent to chats that have been joined.
-A join action is implicitly also a subscribe action.
-An unsubscribe action is implicitly also a leave action.

 To send a simple text message:

     => ["chat.send", 1234, {"channel": "room_0", "event_type": "channel.message", "content": {"type": "text", "body": "Hello world"}}]